MicrosoftDocs/ai-builder/ai-builder-docs/prediction-overview.md

 ## Numerical prediction

 Numerical prediction is when the question is answered with a number.
-Examples of multiple outcome predictions include:
+Examples of numerical prediction include:

 - How many days for a shipment to arrive?
 - How many calls should an agent handle in a day?
 - How many items do we need to keep in inventory?
 - How many leads should a sales team convert in a month?

 ### See also